djhmateer/hugo-quickstart/content/posts/how to get started home brewing beer.md

 Theoretically if we started at 1040, then (1040-1014)/7.362 = 3.5 ABV
 (alcohol by volume).
 The next stage will do a bit more fermenting.

-I left it a few more days as apparently it doesn't hurt.
+I left it a few more days as apparently it doesn't hurt, and I wanted to be sure the fermentation had stopped.

 ## Stage 2 - Pressure Barrel